Skip to main content

 Intermediate

-Evaluating a through a clinical lens requires moving beyond the surface-level offerings and examining its capacity to address the physiological underpinnings of mental health.
+Evaluating a workplace wellness program through a clinical lens requires moving beyond the surface-level offerings and examining its capacity to address the physiological underpinnings of mental health.
 A program that is “reasonably designed” from this perspective must incorporate strategies that directly counteract the endocrine and metabolic dysregulation caused by chronic workplace stress.

 This means scrutinizing the program for components that support the hypothalamic-pituitary-adrenal (HPA) axis, promote healthy metabolic function, and recognize the profound influence of hormonal balance on mood and cognitive performance.
 A truly effective program functions as a countermeasure to the biological cost of a high-pressure work environment, offering more than just coping mechanisms.
 It provides the tools and resources necessary for physiological restoration and resilience.